rabiloo/skeleton-php-package/README.md

 ## Security

-If you discover any security related issues, please email freek@spatie.be instead of using the issue tracker.
+If you discover any security related issues, please email contact@rabiloo.com instead of using the issue tracker.

 ## Credits

 - [:author_name](https://github.com/:author_username)
 - [All Contributors](../../contributors)

-## About Spatie
+## About Rabiloo

-Spatie is a webdesign agency based in Antwerp, Belgium.
-You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).
+Rabiloo is a software company based in Hanoi, Vietnam.
+You'll find an overview of all our open source projects [on our website](https://rabiloo.com/opensource).

 ## License